-Caring for the skin of those who have suffered from chemotherapy and radiation brings me the greatest joy of all in the anti-aging business.
-I have been nursing people unofficially at the center since 2007; a Cosmetic Nurse Injector, I have made a point to learn everything I can about micro-pigmentation in particular.
+Caring for the skin of those suffering from chemotherapy and radiation brings me the greatest joy in the anti-aging business.
+I have been nursing people unofficially at the center since 2007; a Cosmetic Nurse Injector, I have made a point to learn everything I can about micro-pigmentation.
 As a Reiki Practitioner, I emphasize the importance of holistic care.
 I also draft assessments and treatment plans with accurate documentation.

 My first professional position as a nurse was at XXXX University Outpatient Psychiatry.
 Since then, I have cultivated a profound and wide-ranging interest in nursing care for the mentally ill.
 Thus, I have my sights set on becoming a Psychiatric Mental Health Nurse Practitioner to be able to evaluate and diagnose mental illness and prescribe medication, giving my all every day to provide treatment to patients who suffer from depression, anxiety, and other mental health conditions, particularly those conditions that benefit from counseling services.

 Bipolarity was made worse in my family due to poor coping skills.
-We needed help and counseling, and we were not even aware of it, at least when I was still a child and adolescent.
-The complexity of substance abuse also engages my mind born from my heart since life with my mom involved parties.
+We needed help and counseling, and we were unaware of it, at least when I was still a child and adolescent.
+The complexity of substance abuse also engages my mind, born from my heart, since life with my mom involved parties.
 The most significant trauma I experienced was coming home from school in ninth grade to find our home sold, and my mother moved away with no forwarding address.
 My parents were already divorced, and my father became absent.
 Luckily, I had an aunt who became my grounding rock for many years.
 However, age of 6, she shot herself in the face and died instantly.

-All of my siblings have a dual diagnosis of bipolar and substance abuse.
+All my siblings have a dual diagnosis of bipolar and substance abuse.
 I feel fortunate that I requested to be put into therapy at twelve.
 As an adult and single parent, I came home one day to a house that had burned down, and we had nowhere to live.
-At that time, I cared for my sister’s child, who was six months old and drug addictedcted.
+At that time, I cared for my sister’s child, who was six months old and born an addict.
 All of this has contributed heavily to my passion for mental health nursing.

-I am very familiar with online learning.
+I am familiar with online learning.
 After graduating in June 2015 with my ASD in Nursing, I immediately enrolled in an online BSN program beginning in September 2015.
-Although they suggested two classes a semester, I challenged myself with three courses per seme, obtainedined a 3.85 GPA, and graduated with Honors in July 2016.
-While an honors student in nursing school, I ran my own business and attended my daughter’s basketball games twice a week in Connecticut.
+Although they suggested two classes a semester, I challenged myself with three courses per semester and graduated with honors and a 3.85 GPA in July 2016.
+At the same time, I ran my own business and attended my daughter’s basketball games twice weekly in Connecticut.

 I am incredibly proud that I volunteer as a motivational speaker for a women’s forum several times a year.
 I excel at and seek to enhance relationship building and the art of persuasive conversation by learning to see situations from multiple perspectives.
 My letters of recommendation from my position at XXXX University’s Outpatient Psychiatric used words such as” and “compassionate.”
 With over thirty years of experience dealing with people in healthcare settings, I have learned how to make people feel comfortable in conversations.
-I can work independently and in a team and am well known for my problem-solving ability.
+I can work independently and excel at teamwork.
 Early on in my life, when I was employed by the airlines, I held the position of Shop Steward for Teamsters Local 25.
 I can see both sides of a story, grounded in my experience as a participant in labor negotiations.
 One of my strengths is my strong work ethic.
 When I commit to a deadline, I do whatever it takes to deliver.
 I am good at finding a better way of doing things if necessary.
 I have excellent time management skills and thrive through change and adaptation.